 Her poetry appears in the anthology, The Unbelievable Lightness of Eggs (Hallard, 2006), a collection featuring the work of six New Zealand poets.
 Her first collection of poetry, Dressing for the Cannibals (Sudden Valley Press), was published in 2009.
 In the same year she was winner of the NZ Poetry Society International Poetry Competition.

-McMillan lives in the inner city of Christchurch within biking distance of family members and her work places.
-She teaches Creative Writing at the Christchurch Polytechnic and the Hagley Writers' Institute.
+McMillan lives in Christchurch and teaches Creative Writing at the Hagley Writers' Institute.

 - Audio interview with Lyn Freeman from Arts on Sunday, National Radio, 23 August 2009.